What is MCP: The Universal Protocol for AI Integration

 Customer Service Enhancement

 MCP enables AI chatbots to access customer databases, support ticket systems, and knowledge bases simultaneously.
-This creates more personalized and accurate customer interactions, as AI agents can provide contextual responses based on complete customer history and current system status.
+This creates more personalized and accurate customer interactions based on complete customer history and current system status.

 Industry Adoption and Ecosystem